 Unfortunately, our response in cases like this is to feed more of the starch rich feed to try and increase energy levels, but we are actually seriously compounding the issue by doing so.
 The opposite in fact is what is needed if we are to fix the problem.
 We need to feed a fiber rich pellet, along with gut health supplements if we want to try and fix this issue.
 If the horse is given a chance to recover and hindgut health is restored, energy levels will almost certainly follow.

-- RED MILLS Horse Care 10
+- RED MILLS Horse Care 10 Pellets

-- RED MILLS Horse Care 14
+- RED MILLS Horse Care 14 Pellets

-- RED MILLS Competition 14 pellet
+- RED MILLS Competition 14 Pellets

 - Foran Equine B-Complete

 Is your horse just tired?

 Does your horse just need a break?
 Over-training is a common occurrence and needs to be considered if your horse is just not thriving, in energy, health, attitude, well-being, recovery rates.
 Some horses thrive on work and get very restless when given time off, but there are some horses that just need time off from it all.

 Like us they can get burnt out and can easily get sour and lose heart.
 It may be worth backing off on training and the bigger classes and to let the horse have a chance to recover metabolically, physically and mentally.
 It is normal to reduce feed intake when workload is decreased, however always ensure to top-dress with a feed balancer during this time to ensure that the horse is still receiving all that he needs, so that he can come back in to work fully prepared and not have to play catch up nutritionally.

 Outside of energy are you meeting your horse’s requirements for everything else?